jacky599r/Font-Awesome-Pro-5/CONTRIBUTING.md

 ## Pull Requests
 - At the moment we are not accepting pull requests containing icons
 - Submit all pull requests against the appropriate `*-wip` branch for easier merging
-- If your PR only affect the docs, feel free to push against the `master` branch
+- If your PR only affect the docs (on github or eventually on [fontawesome.com](https://fontawesome.com/)), feel free to push against the `master` branch
 - Try not to pollute your pull request with unintended changes--keep them simple and small
+- By submitting a pull request, you’re assigning all rights and privileges to the Font Awesome Team.
+We’ll make things in this repo open source wherever we can.
+If you have questions or need more clarification about this, feel free to contact us at hello@fontawesome.com.

 ## License